strmlineapp-ux/agileflow/src/docs/design-system.md

 - **Trigger:** Clicking directly on a text element (e.g., a section title, a badge name, a phone number).
 - **Interaction:**
     - The text element transforms into an input field.
-    - The input field must be styled to perfectly match the font, size, weight, and color of the original text element it replaces (e.g., using the `font-headline` class).
+    - The input field must be styled to perfectly match the font, size, weight, and color of the original text element it replaces (e.g., using the `font-headline font-thin` classes).
     - **Crucially, the input must have a transparent background and no borders or box-shadow**, ensuring it blends seamlessly into the UI.
 - **Behavior:**
     - Typing modifies the text value.